yongler/tp/docs/DeveloperGuide.md

-Given below is an example usage scenario and how the find command behaves at each step.
+Given below is an example usage scenario and how the find command behaves at each step when a user types in `find n/shopee`

 ![Interactions Inside the Logic Component for the `find n/shopee` Command](images/FindSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FindCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.